Best Car Insurance for Roommates

 Furthermore, you'll share limits on your coverage.
 If your and your roommate’s belongings are destroyed, you might exhaust the personal property policy limits on your coverage prior to having all your belongings replaced.

-If you're like more information on condo, home, and renters insurance, see our guides below:
+If you're like more information on condo, home or renters insurance, see our guides below: